What is included in the scope of the inspection?

 How do I retrieve my report?

-It is important to remember that we only maintain the reports on our server for 180 days (6 months).
-After 6 months the reports are archived and kept in archives for three years.
-You should download a copy of the report to your primary computer to retain your personal copy.
+It is important to remember that we only maintain the reports on our server for up to six years.
+We recommend that you should download a copy of the report to your primary computer to retain your personal copy.

 We will retain a copy of your report on our server for up to 6 months.

 Do you do new home inspections and how are they different?